bamadesigner/wA11y/README.md

 [WAVE](http://wave.webaim.org/) is a free evaluation tool provided by [WebAIM (Web Accessibility In Mind)](http://webaim.org/).
 It can be used to evaluate a live website for a wide range of accessibility issues.

 ## WordPress Hooks

-Hooks are methods provided by WordPress that allow you to "hook into" WordPress and call your own functions or filter data.
+Wa11y provides hooks which allow you to "hook into" the plugin and call your own functions or filter data.
 There are two types of hooks: actions and filters.
 You can learn more about hooks [in the WordPress Plugin Handbook](https://developer.wordpress.org/plugins/hooks/).

 ### Filters